Big Woods Wildlife Management Area: Description

 Big Woods WMA covers a total of 4173 acre, split between the 2208 acre main tract and the 1965 acre Parker's Branch tract.
 The main tract is adjacent to Big Woods State Forest, and the two units are managed with similar goals.
 Both units are also contiguous with The Nature Conservancy's Piney Grove Preserve, a 3200 acre property dedicated to restoring longleaf pine forest for the benefit of the endangered red-cockaded woodpecker.
 Management of both the WMA and the state forest also aims to improve habitat for the red-cockaded woodpecker through planting of longleaf pine, the installation of nesting boxes, and prescribed burns.

 The main tract is covered by pine forests; much of the Parker's Branch tract is covered by recently cut timber stands that will be replanted with longleaf pine.
 Game animals found on the WMA include bobwhite quail, white-tailed deer, eastern wild turkeys, pheasant, fox, and red squirrels.

 Public use and access

 Big Woods WMA is open to the public for hunting, trapping, fishing, hiking, and primitive camping.
-As of 2017, hunting with hounds is forbidden on the Parker's Branch tract, but is permitted within the main tract.
 Access for persons 17 years of age or older requires a valid hunting or fishing permit, or a WMA access permit.